LamAnnieV/Run_Jenkins_Build_and_Deploy_to_EB_Deployment02/README.md

 **Generate Token**

--     HitHub/Profile/Settings/Left Panel all the way on the bottom:  Developer Settings/Personal Access Tokens/Tokens (classic)/Generate New Token/Generate New Token (Claissic)/{Note:  Enter a note}/Check: Repo &  Admin:Repor_hook/Generate Token
+-     GitHub/Profile/Settings/Left Panel all the way on the bottom:  Developer Settings/Personal Access Tokens/Tokens (classic)/Generate New Token/Generate New Token (Claissic)/{Note:  Enter a note}/Check: Repo &  Admin:Repor_hook/Generate Token

 ## Step #3 and Step #4:  Use Jenkins to Auto Build and Auto Test Application

-To use Jenkins in a new EC2, the EC2 needs to be created and all the proper installs to use Jenkins and to read the programing lanuague that the application is written in.
+Jenkins is used to automate the Build, Test, and Zipping of the Application files that are need in the deployment stage.
+To use Jenkins in a new EC2, all the proper installs to use Jenkins and to read the programing lanuague that the application is written in needs to be installed.
 In this case, they are Jenkins, Java, Python, and Jenkins additional plugin "Pipeline Utility Steps".

 In Jenkins create a build "Deployment02" for the URL Shortner application from GitHub Repository https://github.com/LamAnnieV/Run_Jenkins_Build_and_Deploy_to_EB_Deployment02.git and run the build

-### INSTRUCTIONS for INSTALLS to an Ubuntu OS in AWS
+### INSTRUCTIONS for INSTALLS for the Staging server ran Ubuntu OS in AWS

 ### BASH commands to install JAVA pacakage(s):
 -   $sudo apt update